waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/lexical_analysis.rst

 except that any doubled curly braces ``'{{'`` or ``'}}'`` are replaced with the corresponding single curly brace.
 A single opening curly bracket ``'{'`` marks a replacement field, which starts with a Python expression.
-After the expression, there may be a conversion field, introduced by an exclamation point ``'!'``.
+To display both the expression text and its value after evaluation, (useful in debugging), an equal sign ``'='`` may be added after the expression.
+A conversion field, introduced by an exclamation point ``'!'`` may follow.
 A format specifier may also be appended, introduced by a colon ``':'``.
 A replacement field ends with a closing curly bracket ``'}'``.

 Expressions in formatted string literals are treated like regular Python expressions surrounded by parentheses, with a few exceptions.
-An empty expression is not allowed, and a :keyword:`lambda` expression must be surrounded by explicit parentheses.
+An empty expression is not allowed, and both :keyword:`lambda`  and assignment expressions ``:=`` must be surrounded by explicit parentheses.
 Replacement expressions can contain line breaks (e.g. in triple-quoted strings), but they cannot contain comments.
 Each expression is evaluated in the context where the formatted string literal appears, in order from left to right.

 .. versionchanged:: 3.7
    Prior to Python 3.7, an :keyword:`await` expression and comprehensions containing an :keyword:`async for` clause were illegal in the expressions in formatted string literals due to a problem with the implementation.

+When the equal sign ``'='`` is provided, the output will have the expression text, the ``'='`` and the evaluated value.
+Spaces after the opening brace ``'{'``, within the expression and after the ``'='`` are all retained in the output.
+By default, the ``'='`` causes the :func:`repr` of the expression to be provided, unless there is a format specified.
+When a format is specified it defaults to the :func:`str` of the expression unless a conversion ``'!r'`` is declared.

+.. versionadded:: 3.8
+   The equal sign ``'='``.

 If a conversion is specified, the result of evaluating the expression is converted before formatting.
 Conversion ``'!s'`` calls :func:`str` on